HerndonCSA/hcsa.tech/README.md

 # HCSA.TECH

 This is the main website for our club, the Herndon Computer Science Association.
-We are an unoffical club @ herndon highschool
+We are an unoffical club @ Herndon High School

 **_This project is unstable and is still under development_**
 <br>